scalar-labs/scalar-kubernetes/docs/ScalarDLonAzureAKS.md

 * An AKS cluster with two Kubernetes node pools
 * 3 Envoy Kubernetes Pods with a network load balancer (public)
 * 3 Scalar DL Kubernetes Pods
+* 1 Prometheus operator to collect metrics inside Kubernetes
+* 1 Pod on each node to collect Kubernetes log with fluentbit
 * DNS Zone for internal host lookup
 * 3 Cassandra instances
 * 1 Cassy instance